Successful Business Succession Planning for Women Entrepreneurs

 Instead of exiting the business permanently, however, temporary leadership responsibilities can be assigned to a trusted key employee.
 The interim leader can manage day-to-day operations for up to several months, and it’s an opportunity to groom a permanent successor.
 The experience they gain during your absence is invaluable.

-Women entrepreneurs are often in a better position to adapt to short term succession situations.
-Because of the strong pushback they can face from investors, women owned companies often have much more robust business plans, according to research from Boston Consulting Group.
-That attention to detail and forward thinking helps keep their company running smoothly even during a temporary succession event.
+Women entrepreneurs are often in a better position to adapt to short-term succession situations.
+Because of the strong pushback, they can face from investors, women-owned companies often have much more robust business plans, according to research from Boston Consulting Group.
+That attention to detail and forward thinking helps keep the company running smoothly even during a temporary succession event.